 Clicking on the buttons below will take you to the most recent version of the Indiana Voter Registration form.
 This form can be used to register to vote, change your name, or change your address.

 When registering to vote in person at the Voter Registration office, you must complete a registration form and are not required to provide additional documentation.
-When registering in person, you must have the form signed and returned to the Clerk's office by close of business on April 5, 2021.
-No exceptions can be made to this requirement.
+When registering in person, you must have the form signed and returned to the Clerk's office by close of business on Tuesday, October 11, 2022.
+No exceptions are made to this requirement.

 If registering by mail for the first time, you must include additional documentation, which could include:

-When registering by mail, your application must be POSTMARKED on or before April 5, 2021 in order to be eligible to participate in the 2021 Special Election to be held on May 4, 2021.
+When registering by mail, your application must be POSTMARKED on or before October 12, 2022 in order to be eligible to participate in the 2022 General Election to be held on November 8, 2022.

 Registration applications are provided in the Voter Registration Related Documents section of this page for download.
 Registration forms are also available at various distribution sites including Indiana license branches, County Clerk's Offices, libraries, State Offices, and Federal Offices.